 We recommend that expats looking for accommodation in Japan go through a real-estate agent.
 Many landlords are reluctant to rent to foreigners, so it's best to go this route rather than attempting to rent directly from a landlord.
 Agents also have the advantage of understanding the local language and knowing the local areas.

 Available accommodation is also usually advertised in the local media.
-If viewing an apartment, it’s a good idea to take a trusted friend or colleague along who's able to speak Japanese, as most landlords are unlikely to speak English.
+If viewing an apartment, it's a good idea to take a trusted friend or colleague along who can speak Japanese, as most landlords are unlikely to speak English.

 Renting accommodation in Japan

 Most expats will research properties online and contact some local estate agents in Japan who will set up some viewings.
-Once a suitable property has been found, and an agreement has been made with the landlord, the estate agent will draw up the contact.
-Deposits and fees need to be paid before the start of the tenancy.
+Once a suitable property has been found and an agreement has been made with the landlord, the estate agent will draw up the contract.
+Deposits and fees must be paid before the start of the tenancy.

 Leases